drmatoi/minecraft/README.md

-# Android Minecraft Server Host - Termux
+# Host a Minecraft Server using Android - With Termux
-A script for Termux that makes it possible to host a Minecraft server via your Android phone. -
+A script for Termux that makes it possible to host a Minecraft server via your Android phone.
+This script requires Termux (Updated F-Droid Version) and a bit of time :) <br>
+Install skript and UP-Time skript are mady by M4T01.

 ## Server Setup
+You can just copy-paste this into Termux and everything should work!
 * `pkg install openjdk-17`
 * `pkg install wget`
 * `pkg install openssh`